 This course is a study of accommodations for the person who deviates markedly from the norm - cognitively/mentally, physically, or socially - and requires special attention in regard to his/her educational development or behavior.
 Educ 220/221 are highly recommended prior to this course.
-Psy 100 is highly recommended for Psychology majors prior to this course.
+Psy 100 is highly recommended for psychology majors prior to this course.
 Crosslisted with Psy 225.
+This may be used as an elective for the psychology major, but not the psychology minor.